 Before the beginning of the semester, if a class is closed, you may place your name on a waitlist (if available).
 If a seat becomes available, you will automatically be added and your student account will be charged with the enrollment fees.
 Please check your schedule regularly online with WebAdvisor/MyPortal and/or your RCCD email account to confirm your status.
 Personal email addresses will not be used by RCCD to notify you of your waitlist status.
 Your RCCD account is the ONLY approved method of formal communication from the District to the student.
-If you are added from a waitlist, you must pay fees to avoid being dropped for non-payment.
-Waitlist and non-payment drop notices are sent to your RCCD email account.
-Drop for Non-Payment has been temporarily suspended for the 2018-19.
+No drops for non-payment.
+Waitlist and notices are sent to your RCCD email account.
+Drop for Non-Payment has been temporarily suspended for the 2019-2020.
 Students with outstanding balance will have to pay fees in full in order to register for a course, request transcripts, or receive a certificate or diploma.